ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 during operation.

 We pass that `ConfigFileAsADatabase` to each new service at start time.
+Our ConfigFileAsDatabase will be bound with an in-memory database and passed to each new service when Conduit is starting.

 ```go
 // NewService initializes and returns a pipeline Service.